Fernando Vianello: Research

-Over the course of his long career Prof. Vianello developed his expertise in several different research fields.
+Over the course of his long career Vianello developed his expertise in several different research fields.
 He worked with the theories of value and distribution of income and paid special attention to the link between capital accumulation and the profit rate.
 He analyzed classical political economy theories from Adam Smith, David Ricardo and Karl Marx.

 He then tackled important events concerning the Italian economy and the European Union.
 Regarding the Italian economy, he first studied the aftermath of the Second World War, then the answer to the workers' struggles of the sixties and early seventies, and most recently Italy's adhesion to the European single currency.
 With regard to the European economy, he focused his attention to the reasons, operating ways and the consequences of the European Monetary System and the European single currency.

 Finally, he studied the issues of prices, interest rate and effective demand, and developed ideas that were stimulated by the writings of John Maynard Keynes.

 Personal life

-Prof. Vianello had a wife, Mariella Vianello née Gramaglia, a journalist who was a member of the Italian Parliament during the Legislature X of Italy.
+Vianello had a wife, Mariella Vianello née Gramaglia, a journalist who was a member of the Italian Parliament during the Legislature X of Italy.
 Mrs. Vianello was also an assessor, appointed at the Comune of Rome firstly by mayor Francesco Rutelli and then by mayor Walter Veltroni.
 They had two children, Maddalena and Michele.

 List of publications

-A selection of published works written by Prof. Vianello is available online at the website of the Faculty of Economics of the University of Modena and Reggio Emilia.
+A selection of published works written by Vianello is available online at the website of the Faculty of Economics of the University of Modena and Reggio Emilia.